 Have you ever heard of the "kissing disease"?
-If you said that it's mono, you're absolutely correct.
+If you said that it's mono, you're right!

 How Do Kids Get Mono?

 Mono is contagious, which means someone who has it can spread the virus to other people.
 Even though it's called the kissing disease, there are other ways you can get mono.
-They all involve contact with saliva (spit) — so sharing straws, toothbrushes, or food from the same plate can spread mono.
+They usually involve contact with saliva (spit).
+So sharing straws, toothbrushes, or food from the same plate can spread mono.

 What Are the Signs of Mono?